alirawashdeh/CallyJS/readme.md

 * Cater for "Meet John at 10:30"
 * Cater for "Meet John at half past 10"
 * Cater for "Meet John at half 10"
-* Cater for "Meet John at 10:00AM"
 * Cater for "Meet John at quarter to 5"
 * Cater for "Meet John at 10 o'clock"
+* Cater for "Meet John at 10 o'clock tonight"
+* Cater for "Meet John at 10 tonight"
 * Cater for "Meet John starting at 14:00"

 ### Finish Time